JeroPluy/ESPNow-HelloWorld/docs/README.md

  12. Connect the ESP8266 that will be the targets.

- 13. Comment out like this:
+ 13. Comment out the server mode as follows:
  ```
 25    // unwanted modes should be commented out
 26    #define DEBUG